-The proposed project involves the demolition of an existing medical building and a surface parking lot, and the construction, use and maintenance of a new seven-story, 88-feet 4 inches tall, mixed-use development with 94 residential dwelling units (including eight (8) units or 11 percent of the base density reserved for Very Low Income Households) and 3,260 square feet of commercial space.
-The project will provide a total of 168 parking spaces within two (2) levels of subterranean and one (1) at-grade level of parking.
+The project involves the demolition of an existing single family home and a surface parking lot and the construction, use, and maintenance of a new seven-story, 86-foot six-inch high residential development consisting of 95 dwelling units.
+The project will set aside eight (8) units (11% of the base density) for Very-Low Income Households.
+The project proposes a total of 114,961 square feet of floor area on a 28,103 square-foot lot (5.31:1 Floor Area Ratio).